SSgt Jacob Pope

 On Aug.
-16, 2011, Marine Sergeant Jacob “Jake” Pope, an explosive ordnance disposal (EOD) Technician with the 2nd EOD Company, 8th Engineer Support Battalion (ESB), was on his third deployment in Afghanistan when he was injured by an improvised explosive device (IED).
+16, 2011, during his third deployment, Marine Staff Sergeant Pope was serving with the 2nd EOD Company, 8th Engineer Support Battalion (ESB) in Afghanistan when he was injured by an improvised explosive device (IED).

-Now medically retired, Jake is living in a home that is not wheelchair accessible, forcing him to wear his prosthetic leg all day.
-This has put strain on his right leg, causing new injuries to his knee.
-His current bathroom is a safety risk and he often worries about falling, especially while his young daughter, Addison, is home.
+Now medically retired, Jake was previously living in a home that was not wheelchair accessible, forcing him to wear his prosthetic leg all day.
+This put strain on his right leg, causing new injuries to his knee.
+His bathroom was a safety risk and he often worried about falling, especially while his young daughter, Addison, was home.

-As a single parent, Jake’s primary concern is his daughter’s wellbeing.
-Addison’s room is on the second floor, making it difficult for him to reach her.
-A specially adapted Homes For Our Troops home that is one level with an open floor plan will allow Jake to care for his daughter without restrictions.
-He is most looking forward to reading Addison bedtime stories without having to navigate stairs.
+In 2020, Jake welcomed his second daughter, Charlotte, into his life.
+Jake’s primary concern is his daughters’ wellbeing.
+Addison’s room in the previous home was on the second floor, which made it difficult for him to reach her.
+His single-level specially adapted custom Homes For Our Troops home with an open floor plan enables Jake to care for his daughters without restrictions.
+He especially enjoys reading his daughters bedtime stories without having to navigate stairs.

-Jake is most thankful to Homes For Our Troops donors for the opportunity to be a better father to Addison.
-“I see this house as a way for me to continue to be an independent father to my daughter, and there is nothing more important to me than that,” he says.
+Jake is most thankful to Homes For Our Troops donors for the opportunity to be a better father to his daughters.
+“This house is a way for me to continue to be an independent father to my daughters, and there is nothing more important to me than that,” he says.

 - WNCT, June 30, 2018 A Marine Corps Veteran in the East who was injured in Afghanistan received the keys to his brand new home on Saturday.
 Read more.